jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 On my first swim I borrowed a swim hat (yellow) and quickly bought my own (blue).
 It's worth it.
 Not only does it help keep your head slightly warmer but also it's great for your visibility in the water.
 Get one that covers your ears.
 The water still gets in, but it cuts out the discomfort of cold wind into damp ears.

 ![north-tyne-1](north-tyne-1.jpg "north-tyne-1")
+*Resting on an ULU Tow Float in the North Tyne*

 And that seems like a neat segue into tow floats which serve multiple purposes too; visibility being just one.
 I chose the "Guardian" by [Ulu Drybags](https://uludrybags.com/), but there's plenty of choice.
 This model has several nice features, including high-visibility reflecting panels, an emergency whistle, convenient grab-handles, and it's a decent size.
 It works as a drybag, but it's almost impossible to avoid some dampness, particularly if you need to get something out of it while you're still in the water; your GoPro camera, for example.
 Being a cautious chap, I double-up by putting my mobile phone, car keys and wallet, inside a second drybag, and so far so good.

 Space inside is fairly limited, depending on how much you inflate the upper and lower compartments.
 There's some advantages to this.
 If you stuff your small dry-bag of valuables to the bottom of the float and then inflate it, they won't be coming back out until you deflate it.

 ![newbiggin-breakwater](newbiggin-breakwater.jpg "newbiggin-breakwater")
+*Newbiggin Breakwater with "Couple" statue*

 Once you've decided to take the plunge, you'll need to find some water and it will surprise nobody that England and Wales trail behind Scotland and Europe in terms of public access rights to water.
 The sea and navigable waterways are probably ok, but not if it's a canal.
 Lakes and tarns are probably ok, but not if it's a reservoir - unless you're in Scotland.
 Confused?
 Finding some swimming friends and sharing information is ideal, but there are some additional resources included below.